BillyArshad/Lytham_History_PP1/README.md

 ​
 ## **Bugs**
 ​
-When I tested my website, there are a bug .
+When I tested my website, there are a bug which cause the home page being not responsive, so I have managed to fix this bug by changing the media queries in CSS.

 ## **Deployment**
 I deployed the page on GitHub pages via the following procedure: -